Fox's Book of Martyrs

 anxious was this bigoted and persecuting prelate for the destruction of Mr.

-Hamilton, that he ordered his sentence to be put in execution on the afternoon
+Hamilton, that he ordered his sentence to be put in

-of the very day it was pronounced.
-He was accordingly led to the place
+He was accordingly led to the place appointed for the

-appointed for the horrid tragedy and was attended by a prodigious number of
+horrid tragedy and was attended by a

-spectators.
-The greatest part of the multitude would not believe it was
+prodigious number of spectators.
+The greatest part of the multitude

-intended he should be put to death, but that it was only done to frighten him,
+would not believe it was intended he should be put to death, but that it was only done

 When

-some time prayed with great fervency.
-After this he was fastened to the stake,
+he arrived at the stake, he kneeled down, and, for some time prayed with great fervency.
+After this he was fastened to the stake, and the fagots placed round him.

-and the fagots placed round him.
-A quantity of gunpowder having been placed
+A quantity of gunpowder having been placed under his

-fagots.
 In consequence of this, more powder and combustible matter were

-brought, which being set on fire took effect, and the fagots being kindled, he
+brought, which being set on fire took effect, and the fagots being kindled, he called out, with an audible voice:

-called out, with an audible voice: "Lord Jesus, receive my spirit!
-How
+"Lord Jesus, receive my spirit!
+How long shall darkness overwhelm this

-long shall darkness overwhelm this realm?
-And how long wilt Thou suffer the
+realm?
+And how long wilt Thou suffer the tyranny of these men?"

 The